FEATURED

 Imitation Game AI Exhibition Poster, Vancouver Art GalleryEntangled II at The Imitation Game

-I am excited to have a number of works on display at the recently-opened feature exhibition at the Vancouver Art Gallery, “The Imitation Game – Visual Culture in the Age of Artificial Intelligence.”
+I am excited to have an entire room dedicated to my artwork at the recently-opened feature exhibition at the Vancouver Art Gallery, “The Imitation Game – Visual Culture in the Age of Artificial Intelligence.”

 the venerable Vancouver Art Gallery

-The show promises to be groundbreaking and gives insight into the development and impact artificial intelligence is having on art, creativity, and wider visual culture.
+The groundbreaking show gives insight into the development and impact artificial intelligence is having on art, creativity, and wider visual culture.
 I have a collection of large pieces in the show as well as a series of development ‘sketches’ that are being shown in public for the first time.
 If you’re near Vancouver definitely check it out, the show will be running until October 23, 2022!

 Scott Eaton's Humanity (Fall of the Damned) at the Vancouver Art Gallery Humanity (Fall of the Damned)